bhavyaab/wheatlessinv2/README.md

 Required Data:

-image file path.
+An image file path.
-This route will authenticate the user and post business that contains a minimum required parameter.
+This route will authenticate the user and post a business that contains the minimum required parameters.

 Authorization Header
-Bearer <response token from signin>
-it will be returned in JSON format once a user's token is verified.
-The response will contain a compleate business information as it was provided.
+Bearer <response token from signin> will return in JSON format once a user's token is verified.
+The response will contain the business information that was originally provided by the business owner.

  Example request:
  ```